goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 ## Error System Rewrite Plan

-This should be a full rewrite of the error system around structured diagnostic artifacts.
-A gradual compatibility layer would keep two diagnostic models alive for too long and force every rewritten site to satisfy both shapes.
-That is likely more code, not less.
+This should be a clean rewrite of the error system around structured diagnostic artifacts.

-The existing message-shaped diagnostics should be used as reference material only:
+The existing message-shaped diagnostics are reference material only:

 - what cases currently exist
 - what tests should still be covered